Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Minor changes in `core` module formatting.
 - Added `core` documentation for common textual elements.
 - Updated stylesheet reference to the latest changes for live pages.

+## 20161119

+- Started writing `grid.html` page.
+- Added basic info for grid, set layout for the page, checked styles - they're all good for grid.